alex-ozdemir/alex-ozdemir.github.io/_posts/2017-09-25-geometric-computational-power.md

 # Credits and Future Work

-Jackson Warley and I figured out this argument together one weekend after Shīyuè Lǐ pointed me towards an algebraic treatment of geometric constructions the weekend before.
+Jackson Warley and I figured out this argument together one weekend after Shīyuè Lǐ pointed me towards an algebraic treatment of geometric constructions.
 Ironically, our final argument uses no algebraic machinery.
+Sometimes you have to hold the sledgehammer in your hands to realize the fly-swatter will do.

 This argument considers the reduction in power produced by removing a straightedge from a geometric computational system when that system uses only sequencing and non-recursive functions as its control-flow structures.
-Geometric systems with other control-flow structures remain an open question: What happens if you give a finite state machine a compass?
+Geometric computational systems with other control-flow structures remain an open
+question: What happens if you give a finite state machine a compass?

-[construct-post]: /posts/2017-05-19-construct-mohr-mascheroni
+[construct-post]: /posts/construct-mohr-mascheroni/
 [ackermann]: https://en.wikipedia.org/wiki/Ackermann_function
 [prim-rec]: https://en.wikipedia.org/wiki/Primitive_recursive_function